Louis Litif: Litif's murder

 Personally, I liked Louie.
 Every Sunday night, he'd come down to Triple O's and we'd play cards or pinball, twenty bucks a game.
 He was loud but funny, and he'd always been a major moneymaker for Jimmy.
 He should have just stayed a bookie and not tried to jump from the minor leagues to the majors.
 And now he wanted to kill a friend of Jimmy.
 There was no way that would be allowed.
 Shortly after that, a week or so before my wedding, Louie was found stuffed into a garbage bag in the trunk of his car, which had been dumped in the South End.
 He'd been stabbed with an ice pick and shot.
 'He was color coordinated,' Jimmy told me.
-'He was wearing green under wear and was in a green garbage bag.'
+'He was wearing green underwear and was in a green garbage bag.'
 At the wedding, when I went around to greet his table, Jimmy pointed to the empty chair beside him and said, 'Say hi to Louie.'
 Stevie picked up a napkin and made a show of wiping his face.
 'He keeps on drinking and it keeps on leaking out of him,' he said, reminding us that Louie had been shot in the head and any drink he might have put in his mouth would pour right out of his face.
 And they all broke out laughing.

-Legacy
+Aftermath

 In 1982, South Boston drug dealer Edward Brian Halloran approached the FBI and claimed to have witnessed the murder of Louis Litif.
 He stated that he had dropped Litif off that night and watched Bulger and Flemmi stab and shoot the bookie to death.